algolia/owl/README.md

 	fmt.Println(err)
 }

-owl.Slack("z-notif-operations", "This message will be seen in Slack") owl.Slack("z-notif-operations", "And you can still use %s %s", "format", "strings")
+owl.Slack("general", "This message will be seen in the *general* Slack") owl.Slack("specific-channel", "And you can still use %s %s", "format", "strings")
 ```